mdomagk/personal-website/content/event/CIRED2023/index.md

 location: Rome, Italy

-summary: Presentation for the Session on Power Quality at CIRED
+summary: Presentation for the Power Quality Session at CIRED

 abstract: Talk given by co-author René Braunstein.
 Presenting the analysis of the impact of discontinuous measurements on the assessment on long-term trends in time series of continuous Power Quality parameters.